Your Students Are Breathing Harmful Air Right Now

 Research and case studies demonstrate the measurable impact of air quality monitoring and improvements:

-Reduced Illness: Schools implementing comprehensive IAQ programs report 10-20% reductions in absenteeism1.
-Studies show that improving ventilation to meet ASHRAE standards can reduce illness transmission by 35-50%2.
+Schools implementing comprehensive IAQ programs report 10-20% reductions in absenteeism.
+Studies show that improving ventilation to meet ASHRAE standards can reduce illness transmission by 35-50%.

-Asthma Management: EPA case studies document schools that reduced asthma incidents by 20-60% through IAQ improvements, including better ventilation and removing triggers3.
+EPA case studies document schools that reduced asthma incidents by 20-60% through IAQ improvements, including better ventilation and removing triggers.

-Academic Gains: Multiple studies correlate ventilation improvements with test score increases of 3-8%4.
-Schools meeting recommended ventilation rates show consistently higher academic achievement5.
+Multiple studies correlate ventilation improvements with test score increases of 3-8%.
+Schools meeting recommended ventilation rates show consistently higher academic achievement.

-Energy Savings: Demand-controlled ventilation based on CO2 monitoring typically reduces HVAC energy use by 10-20% while maintaining healthy air quality6.
+Demand-controlled ventilation based on CO2 monitoring typically reduces HVAC energy use by 10-20% while maintaining healthy air quality.

 Making Air Quality Monitoring Work in Your School